robertpiosik/CodeWebChat/README.md

 - Step into the new era of AI-assisted coding:
   - granularly select folders and files,
-  - type something and pick "edit format" instructions (whole/truncated/diff),
+  - type something,
-  - initialize new chat or send an API request and integrate multi-file changes.
+  - initialize new chat or send an API request,
+  - automatically apply response of multi-file changes.
-- Get accurate code completions using the selected context with SOTA reasoning models.
+- Get accurate code completions.
-- Generate meaningful summaries of changes by referencing the original state of the modified files.
+- Generate commit messages.
-- Include in context any website in a markdown format.
+- Include any website in context.

 **Guiding principles:**